"How To" Manual For Clubs/Organizations

 All clubs or organizations are open to any SUNY CCC student.
 Clubs and organizations must work with any student interested in their club to provide the means for their participation, whether in person or virtually.

-All Executive Board members of any Club, SAEB, Student Judiciary officers and Chairperson of all student-run committees, shall be required to maintain at least a 2.0 cumulative GPA*, be in good academic standing, be in good conduct standing as determined by the Assistant Dean of Student Services and the Director of Student Life, as well as carry at least six (6) credit hours per semester.
-The Student Trustee must maintain a 2.0 cumulative GPA*, be in good academic standing, be in good conduct standing as determined by the Assistant Dean of Student Services and the Director of Student Life, as well as carry at least twelve (12) credit hours per semester.
-SAEB, and Club Offices must not have a “hold” on their student account for any reason .
+All Executive Board members of any Club, SAEB, Student Judiciary officers and Chairperson of all student-run committees, shall be required to maintain at least a 2.0 cumulative GPA*, be in good academic standing, be in good conduct standing as determined by the Assistant Dean of Student Services and the Director of Student Life,as well as be enrolled in (6) credit hours per semester.
+The Student Trustee must maintain a 2.0 cumulative GPA*, be in good academic standing, be in good conduct standing as determined by the Assistant Dean of Student Services and the Director of Student Life, as well as be enrolled in at least twelve (12) credit hours per semester.
+SAEB and Club Officers must not have a “hold” on their student account for any reason.
 If a “hold” is identified, the Executive Board member must rectify or be in the process of rectifying the “hold” within one month of being notified.
 Proof the “hold” has been rectified will be required.*The cumulative average for the student’s overall GPA for all semesters while attending SUNY Corning Community College must be at least a 2.0 or higher.
 Students who are enrolled but have not completed their first semester are eligible as long as they meet all other criteria.

 INACTIVE STATUS OR LOSS OF CLUB/ORGANIZATION RECOGNITION